Arnshöfen

-Arnshöfen is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Arnshöfen is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.

 Geography

 Location

-The community lies in the Westerwald between Montabaur and Hachenburg, right near the Westerwald Lake Plateau.
+The municipality lies in the Westerwald between Montabaur and Hachenburg, right near the Westerwald Lake Plateau.

 Constituent communities

 Arnshöfen's Ortsteile are Arnshöfen, Etzelbach and Niederdorf.

 History

 In 1525, Arnshöfen had its first documentary mention.

 Politics

 The municipal council is made up of 6 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

-Right through the community runs Bundesstraße 8, which links Altenkirchen (Westerwald) and Limburg an der Lahn.
+Right through the municipality runs Bundesstraße 8, which links Altenkirchen (Westerwald) and Limburg an der Lahn.
 The nearest Autobahn interchange is Montabaur on Bundesautobahn 3 (Cologne–Frankfurt am Main), some 15 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.